PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 No root-model conversion was required because focused runtime contracts cover all three owners.
 Commit and push this unit.
 Begin the next unit with a fresh characterize-first audit and never create, update, or reopen a pull request.

+## Post-cleanup attention result characterization

+The next bounded-store unit contains the consecutive top-level CSP attention and SA/PA MirrorPad cleanup observations immediately after `_post_cleanup_sinet_preadd_resize_results`.
+Both owners already have focused schema and cleanup coverage, return a single integer counter, receive `session.layout_state`, and have no result consumer.

+The existing CSP attention result module now has a strict expected-failure contract for:

+- `cleanup.post_cleanup.csp_attention`;
+- `cleanup.post_cleanup.sa_pa_mirrorpad`.

+It fixes exact nested owner expressions, source adjacency, the preceding SiNet composite, the following `_post_sinet_batchmatmul_affine_input_stats` result, and removal of both old local targets.
+Production source is unchanged.

+The related pre-characterization baseline is `14 passed in 0.88s`.
+Run the same four focused modules and expect one additional strict xfail, then run targeted Ruff, bytecode compilation, and whitespace validation.
+Commit and push that characterization before changing the lowerer.
+On implementation, change only the two result destinations, grow the store contract from 116 to 118 records, keep the existing owner calls and phase boundaries, run all sequential gates, document, commit, and push.
+Never create, update, or reopen a pull request.